silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 ![view over manhattan from the empire state building, photo by silviu alexandru avram](./manhattan.jpg) _Photo by Silviu Alexandru Avram_

-New York.
+New York City.
 The big apple.
 Jay-Z's city that never sleeps.
 Batman's Gotham.
 Spiderman's home.
 Call it whatever you like, everyone knows what you are talking about.
 It's #1 most popular city for filming movies, topping the likes of Los Angeles, Paris and London.